 What is organised abuse?

-Organised abuse is a serious but poorly understood form of sexual violence.
+Organised abuse is a serious but poorly understood form of sexual violence against children.
 Organised abuse involves multiple adults who conspire to sexually abuse one or more children.
 Organised abuse can include the sexual exchange of children between perpetrators as well as the production and distribution of child sexual abuse material.

 How common is organised abuse?